-The deep influence of the work by Dr. Raju, including those after the Papadonimas-Raju paper, can also been seen in the recent significant work by S. Leutheusser and H. Liu, which tries to create the emergent "time" in the interior of a black hole.
-It was duly emphasized that of intrinsic importance is the so-called "non-split property" of the Hilbert space, namely that the Hilbert space of a black hole cannot be factored as the tensor product $\mathcal{H}{inside} \otimes \mathcal{H}{outside}$.
+The deep influence of the work by Dr. Raju, including those after the Papadonimas- Raju paper, can also be seen in the recent significant work by S. Leutheusser and Liu tries to create the emergent "time" in the interior of a black hole.
+It was duly emphasized that of intrinsic importance is the so-called "non-split property" of the Hilbert space, namely that the Hilbert space of a black hole cannot be factored as the tensor product $\mathcal{K}{inside} \otimes \mathcal{K}{outside}$.

-Their work in turn prompted Witten and his collaborators to study a change in the properties of the von Neumann algebra of observables when the 1/N gravitational corrections from the large N limit is taken into account in the holographic framework.
-It should be recognized that these promissing developments can be said to have their roots in the work of Dr. Raju and K. Papadodimas.
+Their work in turn prompted Witten and his collaborators to study a change in the properties of the von Neumann algebra of observables when the 1/N gravitational corrections from the large N limit are taken into account in the holographic framework.
+It should be recognized that these promising developments can be said to have their roots in the work of Dr. Raju and K. Papadodimas.

-We must mention also that more recently Dr. Raju has produced further influencial contribution to the holographic principle in quantum gravity and the black hole paradox by analyzing these problems for more realistic situations.
-One such piece of work is the study of holography in four-dimensional flat spacetime, performed together with his collaborators.
+We must mention also that more recently Dr. Raju has produced further influential contributions to the holographic principle in quantum gravity and the black hole paradox by analyzing these problems for more realistic situations.
+One such work is the study of holography in four-dimensional flat spacetime, performed with his collaborators.
 They showed that, at least for massless excitations, all the information present at future null infinity is also present near its past boundary.
-This is an original proposal for flat space holography and is a significant step towards understanding of quantum gravity in a realistic spacetime.
+This original proposal for flat space holography is a significant step toward understanding quantum gravity in a realistic spacetime.

 Another recent work of Dr. Raju and his collaborators is a critical assessment of the "island proposal" for the recovery of unitarity mentioned above.
-They pointed out that such a proposal is applicable only in the presence of a non-gravitational bath and of massive gravitons.
+They pointed out that such a proposal is applicable only in the presence of a non-gravitational bath and massive gravitons.
 Also as a more robust approach to understanding the unitarity of black hole evaporation, it was emphasized that the aforementioned non-split property of the Hilbert space and the associated structure of the von Neumann algebra of the observables must be duly taken into account in the presence of gravity.

-With his outstanding scientific achievements described above and his strong leadership established in India, it is clear that Dr. Raju is irrefutably qualified for receiving the Nishina Asia Award.
+With his outstanding scientific achievements described above and his strong leadership established in India, it is clear that Dr. Raju is irrefutably qualified for receiving the Nishina AsiaAward.